 The project is enabling conversations between ICNRM investors and practitioners, aligning investor assessment needs to reduce management workload, and providing advice, tools and recommendations to guide future investment.

-There are 4 key activities in the project.
-These are to:
+There are 4 key activities in the project:

 Anticipated project products

-This project is providing evidence for the wider business case that attracts, guides and evaluates non-government investment into ICNRM enterprises.
+This project assists the ICNRM sector to attract, guide and evaluate corporate, philanthropic, fee-for-service, and Indigenous community investment into ICNRM enterprises.
 It is doing this through generating:

-The project complements related research initiatives that address government investor priorities.
-This includes the assessment of fee-for-service impacts and the multiple benefits of Indigenous land and sea management programs.
-Supporting ICNRM agencies and their activities also contributes to wider strategic initiatives such as northern development.
+The project complements past research initiatives that address government investor priorities.
+Supporting ICNRM enterprises and their activities also contributes to wider strategic initiatives such as northern development.

 Marcus Barber, CSIRO